namigabbasov/research-projects/README.md

 ![Work in Progress Banner](Work-in-Progress.jpg)

 ## **Overview**
 This repository contains replication files, codes, and supplementary materials for my current working papers.
 Each folder represents a specific project or working paper.
-As analyses progress, additional codes and materials will be added, showcasing the ongoing development of my research.
+As analyses progress, additional codes and materials will be added.

 ---

 ## **Purpose**
 - Provide transparency and reproducibility for my research.
 - Centralize all project-related materials in one location.
-- Document the progression of my working papers.
+- Document progression of my working papers.

 ---